 However we have peeled and frozen chestnuts available all year, until sold out.

 Welcome to Chestnut Brae Farm Stay

-Chestnut Experience Farm Tours take around an hour to an hour and a half and can be booked in advance.
-The tour takes you from the medicinal garden, into the rose garden, the chestnut orchard, the grading shed, shows you the mill room and the farmshop.
+While you’re here with your family, with your partner, or one your own, make sure you ask about our Chestnut Experience Farm Tour.
+The tour takes you from the medicinal garden, into the rose garden, the chestnut orchard, the grading shed, shows you the mill room and the farm shop.
 The history and many uses of chestnuts is explained, as is the harvesting, grading and processing of chestnuts along with the system of regenerative farming and the raising of the pigs and sheep.